OpenIndiana/oi-docs/docs/handbook/getting-started.md

 <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **NOTE:**
 <div class="well">
 To prevent the Live Media from starting again after the reboot, eject the Live Media as the next boot begins.
-Or alternately, when presented with the Live Media installer options menu, select the _**Boot from Hard Disk**_ option.
+Or alternately, when presented with the Live Media installer options menu, select the _**ChainLoad diskN**_ option.
 </div>

 <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **NOTE:**
 <div class="well">
-After you have installed OpenIndiana, if you have another operating system on your system, you might need to update the GRUB menu.
+After you have installed OpenIndiana, if you have another operating system installed, you might need to update loader configuration.
-The GRUB menu displays a list of operating systems that can be booted.
-Solaris and Windows operating systems are displayed automatically on the GRUB menu.
-The contents of the GRUB `menu.lst` file define what is displayed in the GRUB menu when you boot the system.
-If you have an additional OpenIndiana or a Linux OS that is not displayed on the menu, you may need to edit the GRUB `menu.lst` file.
+Usually you can achieve desired effect by chainloading partitions with other operating systems.
+To configure illumos loader to show additional entry for chainloading another loader, create file in /boot/conf.d directory, containing string
+<code>set chain_disk="disk0:"</code>,
+where disk0 is the name of disk or partition to boot from.
+You can get the list of available disks from loader prompt using <code>lsdev</code> command.
 </div>

 <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **DOC TEAM NOTE:**